-According to Agni Purana, a Mantra which is asleep, or has been just aroused out of its state of slumber, does not bear fruit, though ardently repeated in rapid succession and for ages and ages together.
-The sleeping state of a Mantra should be ascertained from the rapid and fluttered emission of breath through both the nostrils, while its waking should be judged from the calm and uniform passing of the wind through the left.
-An Agneya-Mantra may be converted into one of the Soumya class, by repeating its component letters in an inverse order.
-The state of waking of both these Mantras should be carefully ascertained, and letters or Vijas which are presided over by baneful planets and asterisms, should be scrupulously excluded therefore.
+According to Agni Purana, a mantra which is asleep, or has been just aroused out of its state of slumber, does not bear fruit, though ardently repeated in rapid succession and for ages and ages together.
+The sleeping state of a mantra should be ascertained from the rapid and fluttered emission of breath through both the nostrils, while its waking should be judged from the calm and uniform passing of the wind through the left.
+An Agneya mantra may be converted into one of the Soumya class, by repeating its component letters in an inverse order.
+The state of waking of both these mantras should be carefully ascertained, and letters or Beej mantras which are presided over by baneful planets and asterisms, should be scrupulously excluded therefore.
 In acts of charm, practised for the acquisition of a kingdom, or for the benefit of an individual, the vowel letters which are inimical to the component letters of his name, should be first arranged in due order.

-Agni Purana states that a man, having been duly initiated into the mysteries of a Tantric worship, and having been duly blest with the rite of final Ablution (Abhisheka) by his religious preceptor, should repeat the Mantras, obtained from him.
-A Brahmana who is scrupulously truthful, pure, and intelligent, possessed of god-like fortitude, given to Japa and meditation, fully conversant with the books of Scripture, practises penances, and is capable of elevating or chastening his disciple, should be acknowledged as a Guru.
-A disciple, on the other hand, should live on a purely vegetable or Havishya diet, cultivate liberal sentiments, never allow his mind to be ruffled by any consideration of the world, practise self-control and live the highest intellectual life possible, and should be a man always eager to learn fresh spiritual laws, heartily devoted to the service of his Guru, whom he should help with money, if necessary.
-A Guru, having imparted a Mantra to his disciple, should repeat it ten thousand times for its perfect fruition.
+Agni Purana states that a man, having been duly initiated into the mysteries of a 'Tantric' worship, and having been duly blest with the rite of final 'Ablution' ('Abhisheka') by his religious preceptor, should repeat the mantras, obtained from him.
+A Brahmana who is scrupulously truthful, pure, and intelligent, possessed of god-like fortitude, given to Japa and meditation, fully conversant with the books of Hindu Scripture, practises penances, and is capable of elevating or chastening his disciple, should be acknowledged as a Guru.
+A disciple, on the other hand, should live on a purely vegetable or 'Havishya' diet, cultivate liberal sentiments, never allow his mind to be ruffled by any consideration of the world, practise self-control and live the highest intellectual life possible, and should be a man always eager to learn fresh spiritual laws, heartily devoted to the service of his Guru, whom he should help with money, if necessary.
+A Guru, having imparted a mantra to his disciple, should repeat it ten thousand times for its perfect fruition.

-Similarly it has also been stated in the Agni Purana by the Fire-God that a Mantra repeated in a small voice, should be deemed as ten times more meritorious than the one repeated in a loud tone, whereas the one repeated in a voice scarcely audible, but which is only judged from the constant movements of the tongue, is hundred times more efficacious than the latter, while a mental repetition of the Mantra, should be deemed as a thousand times more fruitful than that.
+Similarly it has also been stated in the Agni Purana that a mantra repeated in a small voice, should be deemed as ten times more meritorious than the one repeated in a loud tone, whereas the one repeated in a voice scarcely audible, but which is only judged from the constant movements of the tongue, is hundred times more efficacious than the latter, while a mental repetition of the mantra, should be deemed as a thousand times more fruitful than that.

-According to the Agni Purana for the absolute fruition of the Mantra the votary should live on a Havishya diet, or take wheat-cakes soaked in milk, on the day of its repetition.
-The regent of the Mantra should be worshipped under the auspices of the eighth or the fourteenth day of the moon's wane, or on the occasion of a solar or a lunar eclipse.
+According to Agni Purana, the votary should live on a Havishya diet for the absolute fruition of the mantra or take wheat cakes soaked in milk, on the day of its repetition.
+The concerned god of the mantra should be worshipped under the auspices of the eighth or the fourteenth day of the moon's wane, or on the occasion of a solar or a lunar eclipse.